FarronF/limerick-council-meetings/meetings/2017/04/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick -  20th March 2017.md

 March, 2017 setting out proposals for the disposal of the Freehold Interest in dwellings set

-out below and the intention to bring the related Section 183 Notice to the full Council for--- 2
+out below and the intention to bring the related Section 183 Notice to the full Council for
+---
+2

 approval.